Anushka799/Anushka_Gupta_Zeotap_Assignment/README.md

 Transactions.csv :
 https://drive.google.com/file/d/1saEqdbBB-vuk2hxoAf4TzDEsykdKlzbF/view?usp=sharing

+Files Description:

+1. Customers.csv

+○ CustomerID: Unique identifier for each customer.
+○ CustomerName: Name of the customer.
+○ Region: Continent where the customer resides.
+○ SignupDate: Date when the customer signed up.

+2. Products.csv

+○ ProductID: Unique identifier for each product.
+○ ProductName: Name of the product.
+○ Category: Product category.
+○ Price: Product price in USD.

+3. Transactions.csv

+○ TransactionID: Unique identifier for each transaction.
+○ CustomerID: ID of the customer who made the transaction.
+○ ProductID: ID of the product sold.
+○ TransactionDate: Date of the transaction.
+○ TotalValue: Total value of the transaction.
+○ Price: Price of the product sold.

+Assignment Tasks:

+Task 1: Exploratory Data Analysis (EDA) and Business Insights

+1. Perform EDA on the provided dataset.
+2. Derive at least 5 business insights from the EDA.
+○ Write these insights in short point-wise sentences (maximum 100 words per insight).

+Task 2: Lookalike Model

+Build a Lookalike Model that takes a user's information as input and recommends 3 similar customers based on their profile and transaction history.
+The model should:
+● Use both customer and product information.
+● Assign a similarity score to each recommended customer.

+Task 3: Customer Segmentation / Clustering

+Perform customer segmentation using clustering techniques.
+Use both profile information (from Customers.csv) and transaction information (from Transactions.csv).
+● You have the flexibility to choose any clustering algorithm and any number of clusters in between(2 and 10)
+● Calculate clustering metrics, including the DB Index(Evaluation will be done on this).
+● Visualise your clusters using relevant plots.

 Project Overview:
 The repository contains the following files:

 Anushka_Gupta_EDA.ipynb: A Jupyter notebook containing the EDA analysis and model implementation for the assignment.

 Anushka_Gupta_EDA.pdf: A PDF version of the EDA notebook for easier readability and sharing.

 Anushka_Gupta_Lookalike.ipynb: A Jupyter notebook showcasing the Lookalike for the dataset.

 Anushka_Gupta_Lookalike.csv: A CSV file containing the dataset used for the analysis.

 Anushka_Gupta_Clustering.ipynb: A Jupyter notebook for additional analysis or tasks related to the Clustering model.

 Anushka_Gupta_Clustering.pdf: A PDF version of the clustering notebook for easier readability and sharing.